chenzhoy/Fractional-dynamics-foster-deep-learning-of-COPDstage-prediction/README.md

 ## Fractional dynamics modeling of COPD relevant physiological signals
 "Fractional dynamic modeling" folder contains the code to extract the fractional dynamic signatures from time-series.

-We provide an example edf file (signals) extracted from a patient with mild symptoms (stage 1).
+We provide an example edf file (signals) generated from a patient with mild symptoms (stage 1).
 Please use this link to download the file: https://drive.google.com/drive/folders/15VuS5EbrmnktFh9dsAX1NRQX-t-eGzV_?usp=sharing

 The code package is written in Matlab.